Post Summary: The Best Instagram Spots In NYC, and Juicy NYC Photography Tips

 Note: If you are an NYC/NJ/CT resident, admission is pay-what-you-want!
 For the rest of us, regular admission price is $25.

 Likely THE most popular Instagram spot in NYC right now is this little cobblestone street in the DUMBO neighborhood of Brooklyn.
 You can find this spot in the cross-sections of Waters Street and Washington Street.

-This street perfectly centers the Manhattan Bridge for a photo that can’t be passed up!
+This street perfectly centers the Manhattan Bridge for an NYC photography opportunity that can’t be passed up!

 This specific location is on Washington street, but beware!
 It’s a functioning street, and New Yorkers can be impatient.